Background

 The results do provide a partial means of personal identification and, for this reason, our haplotype tables list only the FTDNA kit number and the most distant known male line ancestor.
 Within the project, however, the administrators feel free to disclose identities, particularly when a close match occurs.

-SNP Testing for the Haplogroup Subclade
+SNP Testing for the Haplogroup Subclade – the BigY Test

 Another type of mutation can also occur, but much less frequently – so much less that they are known (mistakenly perhaps) as unique events.
 This is a change from one nucleotide to another at a specific site on the Y-Chromosome, say a change from C to T. This is called a "single nucleotide polymorphism" or SNP.
-The chances of this occurring are once in 10,000 to 15,000 transmission events at a specific site but there are so many places on the Y-Chromosome where this can occur that sons are predictably different than their father.
+The chances of this occurring are once in10,000 to 15,000 transmission events at a specific site but there are so many places on the Y-Chromosome where this can occur that sons are predictably different than their father.
 These are private SNPs unless they happen in a founder situation, where they are passed down for many generations and become public SNPs.

 Certain specific SNP events have been identified over the course of history that have proven useful in tracing the migrations of mankind over time.
 These public SNPs identify ones "Haplogroup” and the subclade of that Haplogroup to which one belongs.
 They fall into a sequential tree-like structure with branches and twigs.
-Often one’s Haplogroup and primary subclades can be predicted from one’s STR haplotype but, to be absolutely certain, SNP testing needs to be done.
-The Haplotree section of ones’ personal web page provides further information and an opportunity to purchase deep clade SNP testing once one’s primary Haplogroup is ascertained.
+Often one’s Haplogroup designation and primary subclades can be predicted from one’s STR haplotype but, to be absolutely certain, SNP testing needs to be done.
 FTDNA will either make such an estimate or provide a backbone Haplogroup test when they can’t make an estimate.
-Quite a few Fox Project members have done deep clade testing at FTDNA or have results from other laboratories such as Ethnoancestry.
+Basic SNP testing is highly recommended since it offers the Fox Project administrators the opportunity to divide results into meaningful groupings (see our Y-Results Tables.)

 ___________________________________________________________________